Join the League of Women Voters Today!

 Join the League of Women Voters Today! 〰️

-LWV of Kentucky works to promote political responsibility through informed and active participation of citizens in government.
+LWV of Kentucky works to promote political responsibility through informed and active participation of Kentuckians in government.
 We may take action on government measures and policies in the public interest in conformity with the principles of the League of Women Voters of the US.
 We do not support or oppose any political party or candidate.

 Read this Statement from the LWV on the Constitutional Crisis unfolding in the United States and the Unite and Rise 8.5 initiative to engage 8.5 million voters between now and November 2026, to protect and preserve our democratic institutions.